nestauk/skills-taxonomy-v2/README.md

 # A New Approach to Building a Skills Taxonomy

-The full technical report and blog article for this project will be released soon (link to follow).
+The full technical report and blog article for this project can be found [here](https://www.escoe.ac.uk/publications/a-new-approach-to-building-a-skills-taxonomy/) and [here](https://www.escoe.ac.uk/building-a-skills-taxonomy-for-the-uk/).

 ## Introduction